-You can use a cotton pad or swab to assist in the cleaning process, but only use soft materials; avoid things like paper towels that may break down when cleaning.
+You can use a cotton pad or swab to assist in the cleaning process, though only use soft materials.
+Avoid things like tissues that may break down when cleaning.
 Be sure not to use too much friction as this can also cause irritation.

 Keep Your New Bling In

-Make sure to keep the jewelry remains in place in the piercing and do not remove the jewelry when cleaning it.
+If you have recently gotten a new piercing, make sure you do not remove the jewelry when cleaning it.
 Removing the jewelry can cause the piercing to close.
 Avoid playing with the jewelry while the piercing is healing as well.
 Touching the piercing unnecessarily can irritate it and delay healing.

 Be sure to be as gentle as possible when cleaning your piercing.

-These are those no-no’s you should avoid with a fresh piercing.
+These are the no-no’s you should avoid with a fresh piercing.

 Don’t twist or play with the jewelry while it’s healing.
 While it may be tempting to touch this exciting new piece of jewelry that is a part of you, it will only irritate the healing wound.
-It is a good rule of thumb not to touch your new piercing in general while it’s healing unless you’re cleaning it.
+It is a good rule of thumb not to touch your new piercing, while it’s healing unless you’re cleaning it.

 Skip OTC Ointments

 Avoid using rubbing alcohol and hydrogen peroxide as they are drying and can lead to cracking or bleeding in the piercing.
-Many sites may suggest using rubbing alcohol on a new piercing, but it is not a smart idea as rubbing alcohol does not promote healing.
-Also, avoid products like witch hazel on your new piercing.
+Many sites may suggest using rubbing alcohol on a new piercing.
+This is not a smart idea as rubbing alcohol does not promote healing.
+Additionally, avoid products like witch hazel on your new piercing.